bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 A few things to call out:

 1. 'sum-of-foo-and-vey' is "got" before it has been defined.
-2. 'sum-of-foo-and-vey' is a 'comp' (computed) value; it's value is the result of executing the defining function
+2. 'sum-of-foo-and-vey' is a 'comp' (resolved) value; it's value is the result of executing the defining function
 3. the dependencies of the configuration of 'sum-of-foo-and-vey' are injected in the order they appear in the config;
 4. the dependencies of 'sum-of-foo-and-vey' have not been defined when it is added
 5. vey is set twice -- synchronously -- but the async resolution of vey accepts the second value.